schultek/stormberry/README.md

 # Stormberry

-Stormberry is an strongly-typed ORM-like code-generation package to provide easy bindings between your dart classes and postgres database.
+Stormberry is a strongly-typed ORM-like code-generation package to provide easy bindings between your dart classes and postgres database.
 It supports all kinds of relations without any complex configuration.

 # Outline